Metonic cycle: Application in traditional calendars

 Around AD 260 the Alexandrian computist Anatolius, who became bishop of Laodicea in AD 268, was the first to devise a method for determining the date of Easter Sunday.
-However, it was some later, somewhat different, version of the Metonic 19-year lunar cycle which, as the basic structure of Dionysius Exiguus’ and also of Bede’s Easter table, would ultimately prevail throughout Christendom, at least until in the year 1582, when the Gregorian calendar was introduced.
+However, it was some later, somewhat different, version of the Metonic 19-year lunar cycle which, as the basic structure of Dionysius Exiguus' and also of Bede's Easter table, would ultimately prevail throughout Christendom, at least until in the year 1582, when the Gregorian calendar was introduced.

-The Celts knew the Metonic cycle thousands of years ago, as evidenced by artifacts such as the Knowth Calendar Stone.
-It was almost certainly the basis for the 19-year so-called Celtic Great Year.
+The Coligny calendar is a Celtic lunisolar calendar using the Metonic cycle.
+The bronze plaque on which it was found dates from c.
+AD 200, but the internal evidence points to the calendar itself being several centuries older, created in the Iron Age or late Bronze Age.

+The Metonic cycle is thought to be numerically encoded on the Berlin Gold Hat from central Europe, dating from c.
+1000-800 BC.

 The Runic calendar is a perpetual calendar based on the 19-year-long Metonic cycle.
 It is also known as a Rune staff or Runic Almanac.
 This calendar does not rely on knowledge of the duration of the tropical year or of the occurrence of leap years.
 It is set at the beginning of each year by observing the first full moon after the winter solstice.
 The oldest one known, and the only one from the Middle Ages, is the Nyköping staff, which is believed to date from the 13th century.

 The Bahá'í calendar, established during the middle of the 19th century, is also based on cycles of 19 solar years.

 Hebrew calendar

 A Small Maḥzor (Hebrew מחזור, [maχˈzor], meaning "cycle") is a 19-year cycle in the lunisolar calendar system used by the Jewish people.
-It is similar to, but slightly different in usage with, the Greek Metonic cycle, and likely derived from or alongside the much earlier Babylonian calendar.
+It is similar to, but slightly different in usage from, the Greek Metonic cycle (being based on a month of 29 13753/25920 days, giving a cycle of 6939 3575/5184 ≈ 6939.69 days), and likely derived from or alongside the much earlier Babylonian calendar.

-Three ancient civilizations (Babylonia, China and Israel) used lunisolar calendars and knew of the rule of the intercalation from as early as 2000 BC.
-Whether or not the correlation indicates cause-and-effect relationship is an open question.